Pepin the Hunchback: Context

 The historical context of the rebellion deserves explanation, as Pepin's plot seems to be more than a mere dynastic struggle.
 To begin with, a poor harvest caused a famine in 792—often an omen of political strife in medieval Europe.
-Nor was Pepin's revolt an isolated political event; the Saxons also revolted in 793, and Grimoald III, the Duke of Benevento incited acts of hostility in Italy.
+Nor was Pepin's revolt an isolated political event; the Saxons also revolted in 793, and Grimoald III, Duke of Benevento, incited acts of hostility in Italy.
 Although it seems likely that the famine contributed to the general strife in the Carolingian domains around 792, a single bad harvest does not make a revolt.
 The local nobility had recently been the target of new royal measures handed down by Charles in order to consolidate power and "check the abuses of local counts."
 He instructed the nobility to take a new oath of loyalty to him as king: "I, [the oath-taker], promise that in relation to my lord King Charles and his sons I am faithful and I shall be so for all of my life without treachery or evil intentions."
 This increased presence of central authority might have chafed the aristocracy, opening the door for a palace coup directed against Charlemagne.

-Additionally, both the Royal Frankish Annals and Einhard cite Charles' then-current wife Fastrada, who seems to have been poorly received by many members of court, as a factor in the rebellion.
+Additionally, both the Royal Frankish Annals and Einhard cite Fastrada, who seems to have been poorly received by many members of court, as a factor in the rebellion.
 Both of the major uprisings against the throne during Charles' reign—Hardrad's in 786 and Pepin's in 792—occurred during Fastrada's tenure as his wife and queen.
-As cited in the year 792 of the Royal Frankish Annals, "A conspiracy was made against him [Charles] by his oldest son Pepin and some Franks, who claimed that they were unable to bear the cruelty of Queen Fastrada and therefore conspired against the king's life."
-We can find confirmation of this in Einhard's Vita Karoli Magni: "It is supposed that the cruelty of Queen Fastrada was the primary cause of these plots, and they were both due to Charles' apparent acquiescence in his wife's cruel conduct, and deviation from the usual kindness and gentleness of his disposition."
+As cited in 792 of the Royal Frankish Annals, "A conspiracy was made against him [Charles] by his oldest son Pepin and some Franks, who claimed that they were unable to bear the cruelty of Queen Fastrada and therefore conspired against the king's life."
+Einhard's Vita Karoli Magni confirms: "It is supposed that the cruelty of Queen Fastrada was the primary cause of these plots, and they were both due to Charles' apparent acquiescence in his wife's cruel conduct, and deviation from the usual kindness and gentleness of his disposition."
 Historian Carl Hammer paraphrases Einhard's position, suggesting the revolt was caused by "crudelitas, the extraordinary harshness, of Charlemagne's wife, Fastrada, which had subverted the normal clemency of the king's rule."

-Exactly what acts of cruelty were perpetrated by Fastrada against Pepin (or, more likely, against the nobles who encouraged Pepin) is unclear; but she seems to have exacerbated existing tensions between Charlemagne and the aristocracy.
+It is unclear what acts of cruelty were perpetrated by Fastrada against Pepin (or, more likely, against the nobles who encouraged Pepin); but she seems to have exacerbated existing tensions between Charlemagne and the aristocracy.